The Barun valley – Danda Kharka

 As the flight took off, Delhi turned into a city map, highways turned into lanes, vehicles reduced to toys.
 We focused our gaze on the Northern horizon.
 We hoped to view the Himalayas.
 It was the very reason for booking window side seats.
 It started with the Uttarakhand Himalayan peaks.
 The view of the awe-inspiring Dhaulagiri massif and the Annapurna range indicated that we’ve entered the Nepalese skies.
 We glided past the major regions of Nepalese Himalayas: Dhaulagiri, Annapurna, Manaslu, Ganesh Himal, and finally Langtang.
 Then the aircraft started its descent towards the Tribhuvan international airport.

-Kathmandu valley from plane, picture courtesy, Dhananjoy De
+Kathmandu valley from aircraft, picture courtesy, Dhananjoy De

 After landing, we descended the airstairs to exit the aircraft.
 Standing on the runway in the bright afternoon sunshine, I looked around.
 It was surrounded by hills on all sides.
 Snow capped peaks of the Langtang region were visible beyond the hills on the northern horizon.
 A bus carried us to the arrival terminal.